finos/waltz/docs/features/measurables/using_perspectives_and_drill_grids.md

 ### Picture Here!

-From this diagram we can see the third column (DB Direkt GmbH) participates in all activities except Investments.
+From this diagram we can see the third column (TBC) participates in all activities except Investments.
 The colors indicates the alignment to the *rating scheme* (typically _Invest/Disinvest/Maintain_) which can be configured to suit the domain.